International adoption of South Korean children: Adoptees deported to South Korea

 A 2016 article in The Guardian said that the South Korean government had record of 10 Korean adoptees who were deported from the United States to South Korea.

 A 2016 article in The Nation described the story of a Korean adoptee who did not have U.S. citizenship who was deported to South Korea from the United States for committing a crime in the United States.

-A 2017 article in The New York Times about a Korean adoptee who was deported and is looking to make a life in South Korea, the article does an overview of the lives of returning Korean adoptees and the difficulties they face.
+A 2017 article in The New York Times, later reprinted in the Seattle Times, about a Korean adoptee who was deported and is looking to make a life in South Korea does an overview of the lives of returning Korean adoptees and the difficulties they face.